kidrigger/godot-videodecoder/README.md

+> **Warning**
+> This addon is originally a GDNative/Godot 3.x addon.
+This was manually ported to GDExtension/Godot 4.1 out of necessity due to no good alternatives at the time of writing.
+More than before, this code comes with **no warranty** and **no support**.
+"Here be dragons", use at your own risk.

 This is a fork that setups automatic CI to compile FFMPEG with libx264, enabling playback of MP4 media files.

 Changes made: